fujidaiti/smooth_sheets/package/README.md

 A sheet can be displayed as a modal sheet using ModalSheetRoute for imperative navigation, or ModalSheetPage for declarative navigation.
-A modal sheet offers the *pull-to-dismiss* action; the user can dismiss the sheet by swiping it down.
+To enable the *pull-to-dismiss* action, which allows the user to dismiss the sheet with a swiping-down gesture, wrap the sheet in a SheetDismissible.

 <div align="center">
   <img width="160" src="https://github.com/fujidaiti/smooth_sheets/assets/68946713/242a8d32-a355-4d4a-8248-4572a03c64eb"/>